 When dealing with winter conditions, it’s hard to describe the amazing views when the Grand Canyon’s buttes and mesas are covered with a dusting of snow.
 Everything looks fresh and sparkling!

 Is winter hiking wise?
-If done right, it can be excellent one.
+If done right, it can be an excellent one.
 The crowds are basically non-existent, and it’s usually easier to attain reservations and meals at Phantom Ranch during the quiet winter months.
 Find more information on making reservations on the Phantom Ranch Lodging & Dining page.

 Obviously, a winter hike in Grand Canyon is much different than summer hiking and requires careful preparation.
 Your clothing, food, and shelter are all critical elements that can make or break your hike.
 But on that note, I must admit that those who hike in winter are often far better prepared than many hiking here in summer.